Shaoxuan-Chen/shaoxuan-chen.github.io/content/authors/admin/_index.md

 ## About Me
 I am currently a fourth-year PhD candidate in Department of Mathematics & Statistics, University of Massachusetts Amherst and visiting Ph.D. student in School of Mathematics, Georgia Institute of Technology.
 I'm fortunate to be asvised by Prof. Wei Zhu and Prof. Panayotis Kevrekidis.
 My research interests are primarily focus on Physics Machine Learning, Meta Learning and Diffusion Models.
 Before PhD, I got my M.A. and M.S. degrees from Boston University and Columbia University respectively.
+(Note: This Webpage is still under construction:) Please check back later.)